LEARN. EXPLORE. CELEBRATE.

 San Antonio sits in the heart of the Texas Funnel, a vital migratory corridor used by billions of birds, butterflies, bats, and other species journeying south to Mexico and beyond for the winter.
 As they pass through, our city becomes a critical pitstop.
 The plants in our yards and community gardens provide essential nectar, rest, and habitat for these traveling pollinators.

-This October, we're celebrating Migratory Month, a tribute to the people, pollinators, and migrating species that travel through our city, and the shared stories that connect us across borders, cultures, and generations.
+This October, we celebrated Migratory Month, a tribute to the people, pollinators, and migrating species that travel through our city, and the shared stories that connect us across borders, cultures, and generations.

 And it’s not just wildlife that flocks to San Antonio.
 We’re also a beloved destination for human visitors, and San Antonians know how to show them a good time.